giantswarm/docs/src/content/ui-api/kubectl-gs/get-releases.md

 kubectl gs get releases v15.2.1 --output yaml
 ```

-When applied without a release name argument, the output will be a list of resources.
+When applied without a release version argument, the output will be a list of resources.
 Example:

 ```nohighlight
 $ kubectl gs get releases --output yaml